- advertisements -

 Blue and Purple Fruits

-Blue and purple fruits are rich in antioxidants called anthocyanins that may support heart and brain health.
-These fruits bring deep, rich colors and unique flavors.
-Examples include:
+Blue and purple fruits are often rich in antioxidants called anthocyanins, which may support heart and brain health.
+In addition, these fruits add deep colors and distinct flavors to meals.
+Therefore, examples include:

 • Blueberry